-Kanagawa Philharmonic Orchestra's special concert ``Fresh Concert'' brings you a spectacular performance by up-and-coming young musicians.
-This year, the 13th edition, will feature Sayuri Fukushima (flute), who won first place in the general flute section of the 34th Kanagawa Music Competition held last year.
+The Kanagawa Philharmonic Orchestra's special concert "Fresh Concert" brings you a spectacular performance by up-and-coming young performers.
+This year, the 13th edition of the concert, will feature Sayuri Fukushima (Flute), who won first place in the general category of the flute division at the 34th Kanagawa Music Competition held last year.

-This is the first time for Mr. Fukushima to stand on stage as a soloist, and we asked him about his journey as a musician and his enthusiasm for concerts.
+This will be Fukushima's first time performing on stage as a soloist, so we spoke to him about his journey as a musician and his enthusiasm for the concert.

-I started playing the flute after joining the brass band club in junior high school.
-I've wanted to do it since I was in elementary school, but I never had the chance.
+I started playing the flute when I joined the brass band club in junior high school.
+I had wanted to play the flute since elementary school, but I never had the chance.

-I had been taking piano lessons since I was 5 years old, but I just went to lessons because it was fun, and I don't remember practicing too hard (lol).
-Rather, I think that being a member of an instrumental music club in elementary school and working on a recorder ensemble had a big influence on me.
-The school put a lot of effort into it, so they even participated in the national tournament.
+I had been taking piano lessons since I was five, but I just went to lessons because it was fun, and I don't remember practicing hard (laughs).
+Rather, I think it was a big factor that I joined the instrumental music club in elementary school and worked on the recorder ensemble.
+My school put a lot of effort into it, so I even participated in the national competition.

 The flute seems more difficult than the recorder.

-From that time on, you aimed to become a professional musician.
+So that's when you decided you wanted to become a professional musician.

-No, no. I always loved playing musical instruments, so I knew I wanted to become a music teacher, but I was just planning on going to a local university.
-I started wanting to go to music college when I entered high school.
-At the recommendation of a local teacher, I began taking lessons from the teachers of the Sapporo Symphony Orchestra, and gradually developed the desire to go to a music college in Tokyo to study music.
-I had a late start considering I was aiming for music college, so preparations were tough.
+No, no. I loved instruments, so I always wanted to be a music teacher, but I was planning to go to a local university.
+I started to aspire to a music college when I was in high school.
+With the encouragement of a local teacher, I started taking lessons from teachers at the Sapporo Symphony Orchestra, and gradually I started to feel like I wanted to go to a music college in Tokyo and study music.
+It was a late start for someone aiming to go to a music college, so the preparations were difficult.

-Last year, I won first place in the general flute section of the 34th Kanagawa Music Competition.
+Last year, she won first place in the general category of the flute section of the 34th Kanagawa Music Competition.

-thank you.
-I was extremely nervous and really frantic during the actual performance, but I enjoyed the performance itself.
-When I listen to it later, there are many things that I regret and wish I had done differently, but I think it was the best performance I could have given at that time.
+Thank you.
+I was extremely nervous and tried really hard during the performance, but I enjoyed the performance itself.
+Listening to it later, there are many things I wish I had done differently, but I think I gave the best performance I could at that time.

-We will be collaborating with the Kanagawa Philharmonic Orchestra at the Freshman Concert in March.
+We will be performing with the Kanagawa Philharmonic Orchestra at the Freshman Concert in March.

-I am very honored to be able to perform with the Kanagawa Philharmonic Orchestra.
-It's my first time performing with an orchestra as a soloist, so I'm sure I'll be nervous, but I want to enjoy it to the fullest.
+I am very honored to have the opportunity to perform with the Kanagawa Philharmonic Orchestra.
+This will be my first time performing with an orchestra as a soloist, so I think I will be nervous, but I hope to enjoy it to the fullest.

-Could you introduce Mozart's Flute Concerto No. 1 in G major that you will be playing?
+Could you please introduce the Mozart Flute Concerto No. 1 in G Major that you will be performing?

-There are three of Mozart's flute concertos, but No. 1 in G major is very attractive because of the way it begins and how dynamic it is.
-The contrast between the gorgeous parts and the motherly, gentle melody typical of Mozart is also wonderful.
-Yokohama Minato Mirai Hall is a wonderful hall, and I can perform with a wonderful orchestra, so I would like to share its charm with you.
+Mozart has three flute concertos, but the first in G major is very attractive because of the way the piece begins and how dynamic it is.
+The contrast between the gorgeous parts and the motherly, gentle melody that is so characteristic of Mozart is also wonderful.
+I hope to be able to fully convey the charm of this piece, as I will be performing it with a wonderful orchestra in the wonderful Yokohama Minato Mirai Hall.

-What are your dreams for the future as a flute player?
+What is your dream for the future as a flute player?

-Over the past two to three years, a lot of things have changed for me.
-By going to graduate school at Tokyo University of the Arts, which I had longed to do, my horizons and friendships expanded tremendously, and I have made many connections and had a wide range of experiences.
+A lot of things have changed for me in the past two or three years.
+I went on to graduate school at Tokyo University of the Arts, which I had always dreamed of attending, and this has greatly broadened my horizons and my circle of friends.
+I have also had many opportunities to meet new people and gain a wide range of experience.

-One of my dreams that grew out of that was the desire to perform in an orchestra that plays opera.
-It's difficult because Japan doesn't have an orchestra dedicated to opera houses, but it's just a dream.
-I am not sure where I will belong after graduation, but I hope to continue studying and become a professional orchestral player.
+One of the dreams that came from that is to play in an orchestra that plays opera.
+It's difficult because there are no orchestras that are exclusive to opera houses in Japan, but it's still one of my dreams.
+I haven't decided where I'll be after graduation, but I'd like to continue my studies and work as a professional orchestra player.

 thank you very much!